charles1614/spark/docs/streaming-programming-guide.md

   application, then you will not need to provide Spark and Spark Streaming in the JAR.
-However, if your application uses [advanced sources](#advanced-sources) (e.g. Kafka), then you will have to package the extra artifact they link to, along with their dependencies, in the JAR that is used to deploy the application.
+However, if your application uses [advanced sources](#advanced-sources) (e.g. Kafka), then you will have to package the extra artifact they link to, along with their dependencies, in the JAR that is used to org.apache.spark.blaze.deploy the application.
 For example, an application using `KafkaUtils` will have to include `spark-streaming-kafka-0-10_{{site.SCALA_BINARY_VERSION}}` and all its transitive dependencies in the application JAR.